Above, Leopold Weissenberg, 1910. Source: Werner Weissenberg, pers. archive, copyright retained

-We do not know how long Leopold was imprisoned for, and we can’t be sure where, either – that search is still ongoing.
-Only men between the ages of 18 and 60 were ‘supposed’ to be rounded up, so at the age of 57, he would almost certainly have been caught up in this.
-Given the content of family letters, he was out before his son, however, who was released from Dachau on 6th February 1939.
+We do not know how long Leopold was imprisoned for, and we can’t be sure where, either – that search is ongoing.
+Only men between the ages of 18 and 60 were ‘supposed’ to be rounded up; at the age of 57, it is likely that he have been caught up in this.
+Given the content of family letters, he was probably out before his son, however, who was released from Dachau on 6th February 1939.

-On 3rd January, 1939, Leopold had to add ‘Israel’ to his own name, as part of new German legislation to identify Jews more clearly; women had to add ‘Sarah’ (see marginalia in Leopold’s birth certificate at the top of this page and enlarged, below).
+On 3rd January, 1939, Leopold had to add ‘Israel’ to his own name, as part of new German legislation to identify Jews more clearly; women had to add ‘Sarah’ (see marginalia in Leopold’s registration of birth at the top of this page and enlarged, below).

 Letter: 9 January 1939

 While his son is in Dachau, the family try to find a way out of Germany, because unless Werner can show that he can leave the country, he won’t be allowed out of the camp.

 Letter to Leopold Weissenberg, National Coordinating Committee for Aid to Refugees and Emigrants Coming from Germany, 9 January 1939.
 Source: Werner Weissenberg, pers. archive, copyright retained

 By March 1939 Leopold is still trying to find a way out to the USA for his family.
 The date of this letter has clearly been mistyped, as the letter itself refers to one written on 9 January 1939 (see above).